IceEmperor4944/GAT315-Physics/README.md

 Credits
 Developed using raylib
-Inspired by Angry Birds by Rovio
+Slingshot game inspired by Angry Birds by Rovio